Hub Models → Collective Impact

 State Health Departments Well-Positioned to Support Partner Networks

-State health departments typically have extensive experience promoting and expanding type 2 diabetes prevention through grant-funded work (such as the 2320, 1815, 1817, and 1705 grants), robust partnerships and capabilities to build new ones, a commitment to promoting health equity, building infrastructure to work with National DPP lifestyle change program suppliers, and/or experience working with communities across their states.
+State health departments typically have extensive experience promoting and expanding type 2 diabetes prevention through grant-funded work (such as the 2320, 1815, 1817, and 1705 grants), robust partnerships and capabilities to build new ones, a commitment to promoting healthy outcomes for everyone, building infrastructure to work with National DPP lifestyle change program suppliers, and/or experience working with communities across their states.
 This experience positions state health departments well to participate or be a backbone organization in a partner network to increase enrollment in the National DPP lifestyle change program.

 Potential Roles of State Health Departments within a Partner Network